 Did you know?
 Oregonians have been funding abortions with our state tax dollars for decades, but most people are not aware of this reality.
-In fact, the number of taxpayer-funded abortions in Oregon is now at a 10-year high.
-Here are the facts on abortion funding in Oregon:
+In fact, taxpayer-funded abortions in Oregon is now at a 10-year high.
+Here are the facts:

 More than 4,000 taxpayer-funded abortions per year